LC-Linkous/nanoVNA_python/README.md

 ```

 This method identified the `/dev/ttyACM0`.
-Now, when attempting to use the autoconnect feature, the following error was initially returned:
+Now, when attempting to use the autoconnection feature, the following error was initially returned:

 ```python
 [Errno 13] could not open port /dev/ttyACM0: [Errno 13] Permission denied: '/dev/ttyACM0'